francisrocco/TEvo-Challenge/README.md

 ### Suggestions for Improvement:

-1. My rspec tests have a few cases that can fall through the cracks.
-More specifc tests could be written.

-2. `key_assign` method feels a little too brute force.
+1. `key_assign` method feels a little too brute force.
 I feel there is probably a more programatic way to map through my letter array and assign to a key.
 I can work on this moving forward.

-3. `import_files` method is very specific to my example of two text files.
-I could turn the arguments into a splat to be able to use any amount of text files.
+2. rspec tests can now be written for each specific class.
+I can work on these new rspec tests moving forward.